Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.6.1 on 2016 November 29th
+* Added the ability to add roll buttons to macro quick bar
+	- Actions can be dragged to the marcro quick bar
+	- "Speed" aka Initiative can be dragged to macro quick bar
+	- "Evasion", "Toughness", and/or "Resolve" aka Resist Bane can be dragged to macro quick bar (all are the same as each other)
+	- Currently Attributes, Feats, Flaws, and Perks can NOT be added to the macro quick bar (nor are plans to implement at this time)

 ### 1.6.0 on 2016 November 28th
 * Added graphics for the roll/chat window
 	- Updated buttons for rolling to use the new template "openLegend"